Step 1 – Learn about Streams

-The Streams ObjectStorage Toolkit can be used to integrate your Streaming Analytics application with the Object Storage service.
+The Streams ObjectStorage Toolkit can be used to integrate your Streaming Analytics application with the Object Storage service in IBM Cloud.

 Step 6 – Taking Care of your Streams Application in the Cloud

 If you have a Streams application running in the Streaming Analytics service, it is most likely one that runs continuously – 24 hours a day and 7 days a week.
 But how can you make sure that your application is running normally?
 See Monitoring Your Streams App in the IBM Cloud using the Streams REST API to learn how you can programmatically assess whether your app is operating normally and extract valuable metrics about its execution.